 What is the tuition fee structure for this program?

 What is the official name of the program?
 What is the name of the degree granted at completion?

 The official name of the program is "Master of Science in Professional Computer Science".
 The name of the degree granted is "Master of Science".

 Will I be assigned a supervisor once I have been accepted into the program?

-Do students in the Professional Master's Program in Computer Science qualify for research funding opportunitites?
+Do students in this program qualify for research funding opportunitites?

 The program structure requires that all students participate in a co-op semester.
 What if I have already done a graduate co-op semester at SFU?

 All students in the program must participate in co-op during the course of their degree, whether they have completed another SFU co-op or not.